Niek/superview/README.md

 ## Development

-If you want superview from source, run `go build superview.go common.go`.
+If you want superview from source, run `go build superview-cli.go common.go`.
 To build the GUI version, run `go build superview-gui.go common.go`.
 See [build.sh](/build.sh) for an example how to cross-compile.

 ## Contributors ✨